decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

 followAvatar.setParent(Attachable.AVATAR_POSITION)
 ```

+> Note: To set an entity as a child of `Attachable.PLAYER` or `Attachable.AVATAR_POSITION`, you need to first add the entity to the engine.
+If you attempt to set the entity as child of the player *before* adding it to the engine, it will raise an error.

 Both `Attachable.PLAYER` and `Attachable.AVATAR_POSITION` behave the same for moving the position of the entity, but they have a subtle difference for rotating the entity with the camera:

 With `Attachable.PLAYER`: